Valencian Community: Language

 Spanish (español or castellano) has official status in all of Spain, including the Valencian Community.
-Aside from it, the Statute of Autonomy recognizes Valencian (valencià) as the language native (llengua pròpia) to the Valencian people, and commends its protection and regulation to the Acadèmia Valenciana de la Llengua (AVL) under the Generalitat Valenciana.
+Aside from it Valencian (valencià) is also official, the Statute of Autonomy recognizes as the language native (llengua pròpia) to the Valencian people and commends its protection and regulation to the Acadèmia Valenciana de la Llengua (AVL) under the Generalitat Valenciana.

 Valencian is the historical, traditional and official name of the native language of the Valencian Community.
 Valencians use Valencian to refer to the Romance language also known as Catalan language.
-In the Late Middle Ages, due to Valencia becoming its own kingdom, Valencians popularized the term Valencian over the term Catalan.
+In the Late Middle Ages, due to Valencia becoming its own kingdom, the term Valencian became the most common name there, over the term Catalan used in other territories.

 Valencian was marginalized during Franco's dictatorship (1939–1975) in favor of Spanish.
 Since it regained official status in 1982 in the Valencian Statute of Autonomy, Valencian has been implemented in public administration and the education system, leading to a dramatic increase in knowledge of its formal standard.
 According to the general survey from 2015, Valencian is understood by almost the entire population living within the Valencian Community and is spoken by a wide majority, but almost half of the population cannot write it.